 This talk is primarily for parents of children age eight and above who are interested in increasing their awareness of this issue.
 It will also be of interest to all those who work with children and adolescents.
 The talk will not cover other types of eating difficulties such as fussy or picky eating.

-- Identify the types of eating disorder and know how they differ from ‘normal’ concern about eating, weight and shape
+An understanding of the types of eating disorder and knowledge of how they differ from ‘normal’ concern about eating, weight and shape

 About our speaker

-Dr Dasha Nicholls is Consultant Child and Adolescent Psychiatrist and Joint Head of the Feeding and Eating Disorders service (FEDS) at Great Ormond Street Hospital and Honorary Senior Lecturer at the Institute of Child Health.
+Dr Dasha Nicholls is a Reader in Child and Adolescent Psychiatry at Imperial College London and works as a Consultant Child and Adolescent Eating Disorders Psychiatrist in London and Bedfordshire.
+Previously she co-led the Feeding and Eating Disorders service (FEDS) at Great Ormond Street Hospital.
 Her clinical work is concerned with feeding and eating disorders in children and adolescents, including early onset eating disorders, avoidant restrictive food intake disorders, and child and adolescent obesity.
 She has published over 60 research articles and book chapters and is actively engaged in lecturing and teaching.
 She is Past President of the Academy of Eating Disorders, was Chair of the Junior MARSIPAN group, is a member of the NICE Guideline Committee and Expert Reference Group, and is chair of the Eating Disorders Faculty of the Royal College of Psychiatrists.